 May brings with it Memorial Day and a time of honoring those we love.
-For the average person, Memorial Day means a three-day weekend and a time for rest and relaxation.
+For the average person, Memorial Day means a three-day weekend, and a time of rest and relaxation.
 But you probably do not feel like the average person at this time in your life, so I encourage you to do something that will honor the one you love in a different way than might be the norm.
-You may choose to plant a tree or shrub in your garden… one that will remind you of the one who is no longer with you.
+You may choose to plant a tree or shrub in your garden…one that will remind you of the one who is no longer with you.
 In time, it will be a comfort and a joy to behold.
-It is a living, breathing thing-something with life… just like you will remember your loved one as it ushers in precious memories of your times together.
+It is a living, breathing thing-something with life…just like you will remember your loved one as it ushers in precious memories of your times together.
 Plant it and water it with love!
 Enjoy it for years to come!

 May 12: Lunch Bunch Support Group @ 12 Noon at Mr. Lee’s